Estimote/Android-Fleet-Management-SDK/README.md

 Sounds difficult?
 No worries.
 From time to time SDK will put warning in device logs what is missing.
 You can use the `SystemRequirementsChecker#check` method to determine which requirements are not met for beacon detection.

  Use `SystemRequirementsChecker#checkWithDefaultDialogs` method in your activity for a convenient way to ask for all permissions and rights.
 It's all handled by the SDK, and should be of great help if you want to get up and running quickly.

+## Android 7.0 and BLE scan restrictions

+Since Nougat, every application is allowed to start/stop BLE scan maximum 5 times per 30s.
+Due to this restriction, if you set your *monitoring* period to be lower than 6s (for example `1000ms scan + 0ms wait`) our sdk will automatically set your scan time to be `6000ms`.
+You should still be getting onEnter/onExit results properly.
+We strongly recommend you to verify your monitoring periods according to Android N.

+This restriction does not affect *ranging* times - when running in foreground, your ranging will deliver constant results according to your declared period.
+The only change is that scan is running constantly throughout the whole ranging process, which will drain.

+You can read more about the difference between *ranging* and *monitoring* in tutorials below.

 ## Tutorials